|

 1. abseil

-(mountaineering) a descent of a vertical cliff or wall made by using a doubled rope that is fixed to a higher point and wrapped around the body
+a descent down a cliff using a fixed rope wrapped around the body

 2. ambuscade

-the act of concealing yourself and lying in wait to attack by surprise
+the act of hiding and waiting to make a surprise attack

 3. amercement